mrazazello/snake-game/README.md

 # 🚀 Welcome to Snake game project!

-This project has been created using native js + webpack
+This project has been created using native js (typescript) + webpack.
+It uses HTML5 and canvas.
+And some horror effect :)

 To lunch game run: